SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 ## Web part project structure

-### To use Visual Studio Code to explore the web part project structure
+### Use Visual Studio Code to explore the web part project structure

 1. In the console, stop the local web server by terminating the process.
 Selecting <kbd>CTRL</kbd>+<kbd>C</kbd> on Windows or macOS.
 1. Enter the following command to open the web part project in VS Code (or use your favorite editor):